Uses: Houseplant, patio plant, or outdoor plant (in approved tropical zones)

 We suggest the use of humidifiers, humidity domes, and bottom heat to aid the rotting/propagation process.

-What Size Goldfish Plants Do You Ship?
+What Size Goldfish Plants are for Sale Online?

 How Large Do Goldfish Plants Grow?